Rainbow High (dolls): History

 In 2019, MGA released a line of 14-inch fashion dolls under their Poopsie brand, named Rainbow Surprise.
 Though these dolls bear some resemblance to the eventual Rainbow High dolls, they are scaled up and have painted eyes rather than inset eyes.
+The characters were: Rainbow Dream, Pixie Rose, Amethyst Rae and Blue Skye.
 These four dolls were later re-released the following year under the Rainbow High brand in new packaging.
 Rainbow Surprise also included a series of blind-boxed Fantasy Friends dolls which were also incorporated into the Rainbow High brand.

 The first 11-inch Rainbow High dolls were released in 2020, with the initial lineup including Ruby Anderson, Poppy Rowan, Sunny Madison, Jade Hunter, Skyler Bradshaw, Violet Willow, Bella Parker and Amaya Raine dolls.
 Each of the original dolls included two outfits and a doll stand, while the dolls themselves featured inset eyes and thirteen points of articulation.

 Web series

 A web series of animated shorts was announced following the release of the first dolls.
 The series is produced by Australian animation studio Pixel Zoo with the financial backing from the Screen Queensland initiative of the Queensland Government with the first episode premiering on October 2, 2020, and additional episodes released at least every fortnight.
 The web series was complemented with spin-offs premiering every other week; looking at the activities and adventures of Rainbow High in the eyes of Violet Willow with her show, "The Vi Life" (pronounced "vie life"), and Karma Nichols with her show, "Kontent with Karma" with the latter debuting on 16 April 2021.

 The web series concluded its first season on 11 June 2021 The second season premiered on 16 July 2021 and concluded on 28 January 2022, with the third season featuring the rival school, "Shadow High", beginning 2 months later on 25 March, and concluded 23 November of that same year.
 The fourth season premiered on 8 June, 2023 and concluded on 24 November of that same year, ending on a cliffhanger.
 The fifth season premiered with three episodes on 22 March 2024 and concluded on 6 September of the same year.
 The sixth season premiered on March 14, 2025 on Roblox Livetopia and premiered on March 27, 2025 on YouTube and concluded on October 24 of the same year.
+With 3 specials including a 5 part special split into 5 parts during the summer of 2026.